aubreyrjones/libesp/README.md

 Using ESP
 =========

-Now the part you've been waiting for.
-It's really easy.

 First, a note on strings: strings given to ESP should be in stable storage.
 The pointers to the strings themselves are used to establish identity.
 All strings given to ESP should not move or change contents between the time you call